Ukrainian troops leave Crimean bases as truce with Russia expires

 The Russian takeover of the Black Sea peninsula has been largely bloodless, though one Ukrainian serviceman was killed and two others wounded in a shooting in Simferopol earlier this week.

-At Donuzlav Bay, a Black Sea inlet northwest of Sevastopol, Ukraine's minesweeper Cherkasy attempted without success to break to the open sea through a blockade at the entrance to the bay made of three hulks, scuttled by the Russian navy earlier this month.

-A Reuters cameraman saw two Russian helicopters flying over the Ukrainian ship and an infantry unit was deployed along the shoreline.
-The Cherkasy and another five ships were blocked by the sunken Russian vessels.

-In Perevalnoye, several dozen soldiers and their families were seen packing and leaving.
+In Perevalnoye, several dozen soldiers and their families were seen packing and leaving, but an air-mobile unit located in an isolated compound remained defiant.

-Russian troops have also moved to the isolated compound of a previously defiant Ukrainian air-mobile unit in Perevalnoye.
-Smiling Russian soldiers were seen at the compound's gate, above which the Russian tricolor and yellow-green standard of the paratroopers fluttered in the wind.

-Ukrainian troops could not be seen through the open gate, and it was not immediately clear whether they had left through another exit.
-Previously, a serviceman said talks negotiating their departure were ongoing.
+"As far as we are concerned, we have no intention to leave without our weapons and vehicles," said serviceman Mykola.
+He added that talks negotiating their departure were ongoing.

 In the Belbek air base, which has so far refused to surrender, some Ukrainian soldiers were seen leaving in pairs or threes, or packing bags and home appliances into cars.
 Others said they would remain inside until the end.